amirmahdavi2023/d1-admin/README.md

 - Run any SQL statement — reads and writes — with timing and row counts
 - Mobile-first UI that's actually pleasant on a small screen
 - Token auth with constant-time comparison; token stored only in your browser
-- Rejects multi-statement queries (string-literal safe) — one statement at a time, by design
+- Rejects multi-statement input with a clear error instead of D1's silent truncation — and does it correctly: semicolons inside string literals, quoted identifiers, and comments don't trip it, and a trailing `;` (even followed by a comment) is fine
-- Zero dependencies, zero build step, one file, ~450 lines of readable JavaScript
+- Zero dependencies, zero build step, one file of readable JavaScript
+- The tricky part (SQL statement detection) is covered by [tests](test.mjs) that run in CI on every push

 ## Setup (2 minutes, entirely in the dashboard)